railsuser2014/openobject-doc-book-en/source/book/4/4_10_Accounts/4_10_Accounts_record.rst

 Even though most analytic entries are produced automatically by the other Open ERP documents it's sometimes necessary to make manual record entries.
 It's usually needed for certain analytic operations that have no counterpart in the general accounts.

-To make manual record entries, use the menu  *Financial Management > Entries > Analytic Entries > Entries by journal* .
+To make manual record entries, use the menu :menuselection:`Financial Management --> Entries --> Analytic Entries --> Entries by journal`.

 .. index::
    single: Analytic entries